Global Service Corps (GSC) is a US based non-profit international development volunteer organization that

 with programs starting monthly.
 We're also excited to have under development a new service-learning program in Cuba

-program later this summer with service-learning opportunities likely starting this coming winter.
+program later this year with service-learning opportunities likely starting in early 2016.
 Click firstname.lastname@example.org

 to notify us if you would like us to keep you updated on all the new developments.